helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Completed The World's Most Annoying Cookie Consent from Module 5 (Essential JavaScript Concepts) of Scrimba’s Frontend Developer Career Path.

 **Thoughts:** I got to practice using the `setTImeout` function, `element.classList.toggle`, Flexbox's flex-direction: row-reverse property, manipulating HTML attributes with JavaScript.
 I also learned to use JavaScript's `FormData()` constructor and its `.get()` method.

+---

+### Day 43: 14 February 2024.
+Tuesday

+**Today's Progress:** Completed Learn Basic OOP by Building a Shopping Cart from freeCodeCamp’s JavaScript curriculum, by doing all 60 challenges.

+**Thoughts:** This project was a great opportunity to practice writing and using JavaScript classes.